 Submissions for the East Anglian Book Awards, which celebrate the outstanding literary culture of our region, are now open.

-Since the awards began, they have highlighted the work of more than 150 authors, 200 titles and 100 publishers.
+Since the awards began, they have highlighted the work of over 150 authors, 200 titles and 100 publishers.

 The awards feature six categories: Fiction, Poetry, General Non-Fiction, History and Tradition, Biography and Memoir and The Mal Peet Children’s Award.

-The prize for the overall Book of the Year is £1,000, courtesy of the PACCAR Foundation.
+The prize for the overall Book of the year is £1,000, courtesy of the PACCAR Foundation.

-Works must have been published for the first time between 6 August 2022 and 5 August 2023, and must have been commercially available in physical bookshops.
+Works must have been published for the first time between 31 July 2021 and 05 August 2022, and must have been commercially available in physical bookshops.

 They must also be set largely in this area or be written by an author living in the region to qualify.

 To enter, books must be submitted digitally in PDF, EPUB and MOBI format.

 The deadline for submissions is 12 noon on 05 August 2022.